axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/additional-components.rst

       <ic:com.axonivy.portal.component.ProcessHistory businessEntityId="beta" chunkSize="10" scrollHeight="400" />
    </p:dialog>

+3. Override callable subprocess ``OpenPortalCaseDetails`` to implement navigate action to case details of the selected case.

 Please refer to ``ProcessHistoryExample`` process in ``portal-component-example`` project for more details how to use Process History without Portal.

 Please refer to ``ProcessHistoryComponent`` process in  ``portal-developer-examples`` for more details how to customize Process History with Portal.

-If you want to customize its style, please refer to :ref:`Styles Customization <components-additional-components-styles-customization>` for more details.
+If you want to customize its style, please refer to :ref:`components-additional-components-styles-customization` for more details.

 .. important::